Upper GI Endoscopy

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

-- Damage to the esophagus, stomach, or intestine, which may include perforation
+- Damage to the esophagus, stomach, or intestine, including perforation

 - Reduced breathing rate and/or depth